-As a large retailer, Costco Wholesale offers a wide variety of products.
+As a big-box retailer, Costco Wholesale offers a wide variety of products to match market demand.
 This element of the marketing mix identifies the firm’s outputs.
-Compared to Walmart, Costco has a limited product mix, but has expanded its product offerings through time, to include the following main product categories:
+Compared to some large retailers, the company has a limited product mix, but expands its product offerings over time.
+Costco’s product mix includes the following main product categories:

 - Auto & Tires

 - Baby, Kids & Toys

 - Computers & Printers

 - Grocery, Floral & Pets